dentarg/auth0-blog/_posts/phoenix-auth0-countdown.markdown

 ---

 ## Elixir
 Personally I've been stuck under a rock as a PHP developer.
-I've missed plenty of cool languages come (and go) while playing with PHP and Elixir is no exception.
-Fortunately for me, Elixir (like PHP) is a dynamically typed.
+I've missed plenty of cool languages while playing with PHP - and Elixir is no exception.
+Fortunately for me, Elixir (like PHP) is a dynamically typed language.
 My brain didn't have to work *too* hard to build something cool.
 Elixir builds on Erlang and leverages the Erlang VM.
-It's got a super small footprint and suprisingly robust, so almost immediately, you can be up and running.
-Phoenix is genuinely exciting to use and you can't escape it if you're looking for a familiar framework to build on in Elixir.
+It's got a super small footprint and is suprisingly robust.
+Almost immediately, you can be up and running.

 ***It doesn't stop there.***

-If your Elixir environment compiles, it's already deployable and the guides come ready to talk you to getting it online with Heroku.
+If your Elixir app compiles, it's already deployable and the how-to-guides come ready to talk you through to getting it online with Heroku.

 > Elixir is a functional, concurrent, general-purpose programming language that runs on the Erlang virtual machine (BEAM).
 Elixir builds on top of Erlang and shares the same abstractions for building distributed, fault-tolerant applications.